 While His Bad Blood has a great cinematography, the moving nature of the narrative finds its specific origin in the musical support.
 The subtle over-dramatization that the music infuses in the narrative’s spaces works great.
 That the narrative has been able to find such a beautiful balance between lightheartedness, some touching romance, and dramatic seriousness – a dramatic seriousness that, when violence bursts into the frame, turns rather grim, is mainly function of its musical support.
 That this amazing mixture of narrative and cinematography can also count on some fine performances by Yu Toyama and Ikkei Watanabe is just yummy icing on the already delicious cake.

 His Bad Blood is a truly amazing coming-of-age narrative.
 This is, in first instance, not due to the fine acting, the masterful cinematography or the effective musical accompaniment, but due to the crystal-clear way in which Oyama uncovers, as psycho-analysts well know, the problem of fatherhood and its only functional solution.
-If there is one narrative that one needs to see is year, besides Ninomiya’s Chiwawa, it is Oyama’s fabulous debut.
+If there is one narrative that one needs to see this year, besides Ninomiya’s Chiwawa, it is Oyama’s fabulous debut.

 Narra-note 1: One of the scams concerns the car-accident-scene where two youngsters are, however one turns it, unjustly accused of breaking a pot.